aerosense-ai/data-gateway/README.md

 ## Developer notes

 ### Installation

+#### On Linux/MacOS
 For development, run the following from the repository root.
 ```bash
 pip install -r requirements-dev.txt
 ```

 #### On Windows
-This workflow works for Windows using Powershell
+This workflow works for Windows using Powershell.

 Prerequisites:
 1. Make sure to have python not installed from the [python.org](https://www.python.org/)